Course Name: The Links at Greystone

 Location: Walworth, New York

-History: Opened in 1996, Greystone is recognized as one of the best public courses in the Rochester area, earning the following award:
+History: Opened in 1996, Greystone is recognized as one of the best public courses in the Rochester area.

 Conditions: 7/10, We played Greystone in April and were impressed by the early season conditions.
 Fast greens and thick rough had grown in nicely already, and the fairways and teeboxes were very well-manicured.